ollie-nye/spotted/README.md

 the feed from multiple IP cameras, and outputs data to fixtures spaced around a room to keep subjects in the room in the spotlight.

-This is the primary deliverable for a university final year project
+This is the primary deliverable for a university final year project and as such is not suitable for commercial use.

 ## Behaviour